enabledhq/enabledhq.github.io/_posts/2018-01-22-why-native-apps.md

 Therefore, it is prudent for Enabled to recognise that any existing website may already provide a mobile-friendly format with many functions desired in an app.

-The question then is: What benefits does an app bring that a mobile-enabled website cannot?
+**The question then is**: What benefits does an app bring that a mobile-enabled website cannot?
 The logical answer would be activities enhanced by being mobile e.g. for a user on the move.

 Logging in to a website to periodically check requires diligence.
 An icon on a mobile phone screen would encourage more frequent engagement.
 Providing gentle reminders via badge icons or more explicit alerts via push notifications provides additional encouragement.
 Gaining attention of the user while out and about via a push message is also an enhanced feature not possible with a website.